The Cat who came for Christmas

 Kris now is a confident and beautiful black fluffy cat.
 He is the first to greet staff and visitors entering the North cattery, and remembering Lisa's special kindness to him in his early days, always follows her until he receives a special greeting and acknowledgment.
 Kris has also become the unofficial mentor to several young cats who had lived outside and who, like he, fought the good fight to survive before being rescued by Home for Life.
 He has taken Ricky, Tom Thumb and the twins Nickatnite and Nighttrain under his wing and seems to show them the ropes of how to navigate the North cattery.
 He is social and gentle with everyone - cats and people.
 The cats all seemed to know him anyway as Kris undoubtedly became acquainted with many of them during his many months living outside: they probably all met when he came up to the outdoor cat run to see who was there.

-If you would like to sponsor Kris, please fill out this form.
+If you would like to sponsor Kris, please click on one of the buttons below.